Miltant/Shootmania-TAS/documentation/input files.md

     - Only one of these, leaving the other as it was for the previous frame, like `aim pitch 0.856` or `aim yaw 1.114`.

 - `fl` starts holding freelook, and `nofl` releases it.
 - `#` introduces a comment.
-A line that doesn't start with a frame number is automatically considered a comment, regardless of it starting with # or not.
+A line that doesn't start with a frame number is automatically considered a comment, regardless of its content.